 Business strategy for a changing energy future

 Suncor’s Oil Sands operations are a concentrated unconventional oil play.
-Our perspective of the future tells us that now, more than ever, is the time to know where our competitive advantage lies and to play to that advantage.
+Our perspective of the future tells us that now is the time to know where our competitive advantage lies and to play to that advantage.

-By operating multiple, large oil sands facilities in this region, we are able to leverage location and logistics synergies between the facilities, allowing us to drive efficiencies, reduce energy costs and optimize the handling of water, waste, and tailings.
+By operating multiple, large oil sands facilities in this region, we are able to leverage location and logistics synergies between the facilities, allowing us to drive efficiencies and reliability, and optimizing and reducing environmental impact including greenhouse gas emissions.

-Over the past few years, we have become a top tier operator through increased facility reliability.
-Oil Sands operations cash operating costs have fallen from $39.05 CAD/bbl in 2011 to $23.80 CAD/bbl in 2017.
+Over the past few years, we have increased facility reliability resulting in Oil Sands operations cash operating costs falling from $39.05/bbl in 2011 to $25.25/bbl in 2018.

-This acquisition indirectly increases our exposure to carbon pricing.
-Over the last few years, Suncor has achieved a significant improvement in energy intensity at our own Oil Sands Base plant mine and upgrader through debottlenecking and improving reliability.
-By increasing our position in Syncrude, we have the opportunity to leverage our relationship with an experienced operator with a strong technology program to further advance energy efficiencies at both our Base plant and the Syncrude facility.
+This acquisition increases our exposure to carbon pricing.
+However, by increasing our position in Syncrude, we have the opportunity to leverage our relationship with an experienced operator with a strong technology program to further advance energy efficiencies at both our Base plant and the Syncrude facility.

 Oil sands facilities are more comparable to manufacturing operations.
-Once operating, they are built to last 40+ years with a steady output.
+Once operating, they are built to last 40 plus years with a steady output.
 Production does not rapidly peak and decline, so each new incremental expansion results in production growth.
 Once high upfront capital costs are depreciated, a facility can continue to operate with low operating costs and sustaining capital requirements while continuing to evaluate energy efficiency opportunities.
 These characteristics also provide a unique opportunity to advance technologies to reduce emissions given the concentration of assets in the basin.